imsyphia/worldgen_examples/README.md

 > A collection of various Minecraft worldgen example files

 These files are free to use or reference for any purpose.
-Attribution is encouraged but not required.
 The files may be in varying states of functionality or up-to-dateness.
 Bug reports are accepted but issues may not be fixed.